prishu2453/prishu2453/README.md

 * 🎓 Electronics and Communication Engineering student at Sir M. Visvesvaraya Institute of Technology (Sir MVIT), Bangalore.
 * 🛠️ Passionate about Software Development, AI/ML, and Embedded Systems.
 * 💡 Currently developing an AI-based Traffic Signal Control System (YOLOv3) and the KrushiConnect agricultural platform.
-* 📈 Deeply interested in fintech, automation, and semiconductor chip design.
+* 📈 Deeply interested in fintech, web development, and automation.

 ---